Amills226/footballLabelGenerator/README.md

 ## Chapter 1 Set up

-*Folder names were kept for simplicity*
+*Folder names from the original model were kept for simplicity* Choose a model.
+As stated above, we recommend Adam for performance reasons.

 #### Annotation file

-Get all image annotations into one file named Annotations-export.csv
+Get all image annotations into one file named Annotations-export.csv.
+If your annotation files are in Matlab format (.mat), use `WriteAsCSV.m` file to turn them into CSV formats.
+Note: You will have to open `WriteAsCSV.m` and manually change the input and output file names.
+We do not have any converters for XML at this time.

-Put that into Data/Source_Images/Training_Images/vott-csv-export
+Put that file into Data/Source_Images/Training_Images/vott-csv-export

 #### Training Images